The challenge of setting the right price

 Companies using Machine Learning for price optimization

 Price optimization has been used, with significant success, in industries such as hospitality, airline, car rental, and e-commerce retail.

 One of the first success stories occurred in the early 2000s, when Hilton Hotels Corp and InterContinental Hotels Group decided to eliminate fixed rates in favor of a fluid scheme, including dynamic pricing strategies.
 In those years the prices of the rooms were modified once or twice a day.
 The current computational power allows prices to change practically in real time.

-The hotel industry continues to employ dynamic pricing strategies, based entirely on ML.
+The hotel industry continues to employ dynamic pricing strategies, based entirely on Machine Learning.
 Currently, Airbnb proposes a dynamic price tool that recommends prices to its hosts, considering parameters such as seasonality, the day of the week or special events, and also more sophisticated factors such as photos of the property to be rented or the prices applied in the neighborhood.
 Other companies such as eBay and Uber have adopted similar approaches.

 Price optimization helps retailers understand how customers will react to different price strategies for products and services, and set the best prices.
 Machine Learning models can take key pricing variables into account (e.g. purchase histories, season, inventory, competitors’ pricing), to find the best prices, even for vast catalogs of products or services, that can achieve the set KPIs.

 These models don’t have to be programmed.
 They learn patterns from data and are capable of adapting themselves to new data.
 They allow retailers to quickly test different hypotheses and make the best decision.